Raghvendra Singh Chauhan: Career

-Justice R. S. Chauhan is B.A., L.L.B.
 He was born on 24 December 1959.
+He completed his B.A. from Arcadia University and L.L.B from Delhi University.
 He started his career as an Advocate on 13 November 1983 in the Rajasthan High Court.
 His field of specialization is in criminal and service matters.

-He was appointed an Additional Judge of the Rajasthan High Court on 13 June 2005.
-He was promoted as Permanent Judge on 24 January 2008.
-Then he was transferred as a Judge of Karnataka High Court on 10 March 2015.
-Again he was transferred as judge of Telangana High Court on 8 November 2018.
+He was appointed an Additional Judge of the Rajasthan High Court on 13 June 2005 and was made Permanent on 24 January 2008.
+He was transferred as a Judge of Karnataka High Court on 10 March 2015.
+Again he was transferred as judge of Telangana High Court on 23 November 2018.

 He was appointed Acting Chief Justice of the Telangana High Court on 3 April 2019.
 On 22 June 2019, he was appointed Chief Justice of Telangana High Court.

-He was appointed Chief Justice of Uttarakhand High Court on 31st December 2020 and took oath on 7th January 2021.
+He was appointed Chief Justice of Uttarakhand High Court on 31 December 2020 and took oath on 7 January 2021.